NixOS/nix.dev/source/tutorials/nix-language.md

 A derivation's output path is fully determined by its inputs, which in this case come from *some* version of Nixpkgs.

-This is why we recommend to [avoid search paths](search-path), except in examples intended for illustration only.
+This is why we recommend to [avoid search paths](search-path) to ensure predictable outcomes, except in examples intended for illustration only.
 :::

 <details><summary>Detailed explanation</summary>